 E2.
 There are to be two types of General Meetings within the rules:

-a.
-Annual General Meetings are to take place not later than 30th September in each year.
-A notice calling the Meeting and containing an agenda and a financial statement and balance sheet is to be sent to all Members not less than 21 days before the date of the Meeting.
-The form of the agenda shall be at the discretion of the Council but must include the Minutes of the previous AGM, a report on the previous years activities from the Chairman, Membership Secretary and Treasurer, and presentation of the Accounts.
+1. Annual General Meetings are to take place not later than 30th September in each year.
+A notice calling the Meeting and containing an agenda and a financial statement of receipts, payments, assets and liabilities is to be sent to all Members not less than 21 days before the date of the Meeting.
+The form of the agenda shall be at the discretion of the Council but must include the Minutes of the previous AGM, a report on the previous year's activities from the Chairman, Membership Secretary and Treasurer, and presentation of the Accounts.
 Provision is also to be made for the resignation of officers and the election of new officers.
 Members may petition the Council by post for matters to be included in the Meeting.

 2. Extraordinary Meetings may be called by the Council or by petition from 25 members.
 A Notice of such Meeting, together with the agenda, is to be sent to all members giving 21 days notice of the Meeting.

 E3.
 Council meetings are to take place not less frequently than quarterly and are to be called by the General Secretary giving not less than 21 days notice.
 The agenda and conduct of the Meetings are at the discretion of the Council.

 E4.
 Committees of the Council are to meet as often as the members of each committee require and when instructed to meet by the Council.